 Content is both topic-based and linguistic.
 Topics have been chosen that are interesting and enjoyable to young learners.
-Grades 1-4 focuses on building students' oral skills.
-Language chosen is functional, relevant and realistic for children.
-The vocabulary and structures are appropriate to young learners' age and development stage
+Grades 5-8 build students' skills in all four skills.
+Language chosen is functional, relevant and realistic for children and young teenagers.
+The vocabulary and structures are appropriate to the learners' age and development stage